XplnHUB/CMX/docs/security.md

 });
 ```

-# CMX Security Guide
+# Newgate Security Guide

-Security is a top priority in CMX.
-This document outlines the built-in security features and best practices for securing your CMX applications.
+Security is a top priority in Newgate.
+This document outlines the built-in security features and best practices for securing your Newgate applications.

 ## Built-in Security Features

 ### 1. XXE Protection

 XML External Entity (XXE) attacks are a common vulnerability in XML parsers.
-CMX's XML parser (`xml2js`) is configured with `safeMode: true` by default, which disables external entity replacement.
+Newgate's XML parser (`xml2js`) is configured with `safeMode: true` by default, which disables external entity replacement.

 ```javascript
 // src/parsers/xml.js